infinity0/msg-notes/appendix/05-hybrid.rst

 Partial visibility causes some corner cases here too.
 To start off with, we'll clarify some of our assumptions on the membership operation and visibility.

-We require that all pI proposals must be identifiable by all channel members, even those not part of the cryptographic session.
-We feel this is necessary, the alternatives seem much more complex:
+We require that all pI proposals must be identifiable and decodable by all channel members, even those not part of the cryptographic session.
+We feel this is necessary; the alternatives seem much more complex:

 - If they are only identifiable by current session members, then new members cannot be part of the acceptance process and must be told explictly which one